mdn/curriculum/curriculum/0-precursor/1-soft-skills.md

     - On the plus side, they can speed up research/searches enormously, and help with structuring code and copy.

     - On the other hand, AI tools have no reasoning skills, and frequently provide answers that are misleading or just plain wrong.
-You shouldn’t just assume that AI answers are correct, and test them/verify them with other sources.
+You shouldn't just assume that AI answers are correct, and test them/verify them with other sources.

 - See also [Learning and getting help](https://developer.mozilla.org/docs/Learn/Learning_and_getting_help) on MDN

 > **Note:** There is definitely a balance to knowing the right time to ask for help.
-Web developers shouldn’t constantly pester their peers/colleagues, but equally, they shouldn’t soldier on and pretend they know what they are doing when they don’t.
-Consider the value of saying “I don’t know” at the right time.
+Web developers shouldn't constantly pester their peers/colleagues, but equally, they shouldn't soldier on and pretend they know what they are doing when they don't.
+Consider the value of saying "I don't know" at the right time.

 ## Collaborating and working in a team